 The mission “to support and encourage pediatricians in the promotion of optimal health for all of Maryland’s children and adolescents” speaks to the commitment to the health and well being of all children.
 The MDAAP initiates and supports numerous programs that respond to the needs of children.

 MDSNAP provides free special education advocacy and referrals.
-We help families prepare for IEP and IFSP meetings, and provides IEP advocacy.
-While focused on the Jewish community, we field questions from the entire Baltimore community.
+They help families prepare for IEP and IFSP meetings, and provide IEP advocacy.
+While their primary focus is on serving the Jewish community, they welcome questions from and strive to be inclusive of the entire Baltimore community.

 5708 Park Heights Ave Baltimore MD 21215